Kansas falters in 2nd half; falls to Texas without Jalon Daniels

-AUSTIN, Tex. — The Kansas Jayhawks didn’t have enough to defeat the Texas Longhorns in their highly anticipated matchup on Saturday, but they certainly had their opportunities.
+AUSTIN, Texas — The Kansas Jayhawks didn’t have enough to defeat the Texas Longhorns in their highly anticipated matchup on Saturday, but they certainly had their opportunities.

 Kansas quarterback Jason Bean surprisingly was under center after it was announced just before the game that Jalon Daniels reaggravated his back injury.